serghiou/rtransparent/README.md

 ## Getting help

-If you encounter a bug, please file an issue with a minimal reproducible example on GitHub.
-For questions and other discussion, please use community.rstudio.com or the manipulatr mailing list.
+If you encounter a bug, please file an issue with a minimal reproducible example [here](https://github.com/serghiou/rtransparent/issues) and please Label it as a "bug" (option on the right of your window).
+For help on how to use the package, please file an issue with a clearly actionable question [here](https://github.com/serghiou/rtransparent/issues) and label it as "help wanted."
+For all other questions and discussion, please email the author.

 </div>